 REM atonia, as we mentioned before, leads to certain neurotransmitters shutting down.
 Because of that, the neurons that cause the action of sneezing are not triggered even if our nasal cavity is exposed to irritating particles.

 It can lead you to think “Okay during the fifth stage it is understandable that we don’t sneeze, but what about the other four stages of sleep?”
 Good question.
 It is the part where science might be too complicated to comprehend.
 In stages that are non-REM, the cerebral cortex and thalamus activate each other to hold back reactions like sneezing.
 But if a stimulus is strong enough to trigger the sneezing, then the person who was sleeping will wake up and sneeze.
-Even though we cannot unconsciously sneeze in sleep, we might wake up and sneeze due to something that triggered our sneeze reflex.
+Even though we cannot unconsciously sneeze in sleep, we might wake up in non rem sleep and sneeze due to something that triggered our sneeze reflex.

 How to Stop the Sneezing Reflex While Sleeping?

 There are some measures of precaution that you can take to ensure you won’t wake up due to the urge to sneeze: